 The Bottom Line

-If good sauce (and admittedly very good mac and cheese) can take a nothing meat and suddenly make it all seem worthwhile, then call me Mary Tyler Moore.
+If good sauce (and admittedly some very good mac and cheese) can take a nothing meat and suddenly make it all seem worthwhile, then call me Mary Tyler Moore.
 Just don't call me if you're headed to the Cask 'n' Flagon.

 Thrillist preview of the Cask 'n' Flagon's barbecue menu